 - You may end up having multiple versions of the original data set, based on the different methods used

 - Create a training and test data sets

 - Verify the training and test data sets to ensure they have similar data distributions.

 Go to Kaggle and fine a data set to use.
 Check out their list of data sets.
 Then process these data sets using the sets outlined above.
 You can use the following examples from my Python for ML notes.

 Make sure you complete all the steps in the lab document before next week.

-The future lab exercises for SAS Enterprise Miner are dependent on you completing this weeks tasks
+The future lab exercises for SAS Enterprise Miner are dependent on you completing the SAS tasks for this week.

 Next week will involve some exercises using R. Make sure you have installed R and are familiar with the environment, installing packages and writing some basic R code.